Lynn Lake: Attractions

+Share it on Sherritt - A community-run initiative for arts and culture happens a couple times a year during the summer with open mic events and various other community events, including a public space with a new grandstand built by the school in 2023.

 Transportation

 The town is served by Lynn Lake Airport and Manitoba Provincial Road 391.
 There is a functional rail line between Lynn Lake and The Pas.
 The rail line is owned by Keewatin Railway and is inactive between Pukatawagan and Lynn Lake.

 Notable people

 Canadian musician, writer, and Officer in the Order of Canada Tom Cochrane was born in Lynn Lake and lived there until he was four years old.
 On October 31, 2016, he announced a return to Lynn Lake for a live performance, scheduled for August 20, 2017.
 The announcement was made from the Manitoba Legislature as part of a ceremony that announced the renaming of Manitoba Provincial Road 391 from Thompson, MB, to Lynn Lake as the "Life Is A Highway", in commemoration of the 25th anniversary of Cochrane's best-selling album Mad Mad World.

 Lynn Johnston, award-winning cartoonist and creator of the comic strip For Better or For Worse, also lived for a number of years in Lynn Lake, where she began her career.